 - Features – One of Las Vegas’s best Day Clubs – Relaxing and refined pool deck

-The Venitian Pool has always been the main pool area for both the Venitian and the Palazzo.
-The Deck was large and open and got far more sun than the smaller Palazzo area and felt much less cramped and more what you expect for a high market hotel.
-However, the whole pool deck has been completely rebuilt over the last year.
-The Main pool is still not open and guests are forced to use the smaller pools and the Palazzo.
+For a while, The Venitian Pool had always been the main pool area for both the Venitian and the Palazzo.
+The Deck was large and open and got far more sun than the smaller Palazzo area and felt much less cramped and more what you expect for a high-market hotel.
+However, the Venetian Pool has undergone a major renovation making this pool deck even more spacious with 4 pools spread across 2 acres of land!
+Now Including 3 Infinity Pools, a splash pad, and in-pool loungers, this is now the ultimate pool party place.

 The Other plus point of the Venetian Pool Deck is the Tao Beach Club.
 One of Vegas’s hottest Pool Parties.
 It has remained open during the renovations and hosts really great pool parties often featuring TOP DJ.
 It’s not cheap but one of the best Pool Parties in Vegas